Effective Date: March 23, 2023.

 You may exercise your rights by submitting a written request to us at the address set out in the “Contact Us” section above.
 We will respond to your request within 30 days.
 We may request specific information from you to help us confirm your identity and process your request.
 Applicable law may require or permit us to decline your request.
 If we decline your request, we will tell you why, subject to legal restrictions.

 If you have a complaint about our use of your personal data or response to your requests regarding your personal data, you may submit a complaint to the data protection regulator in your jurisdiction.
-We would, however, appreciate the opportunity to address your concerns before you approach a data protection regulator, and would welcome you directing an inquiry first to us.
 In addition to the contact information above, please contact our:

 Data Protection Officer